Mabdillahi88/Healthy-Bites/README.md

  - To make a reservation for a health-focused dining experience.
  - To view, edit, and cancel reservations as needed.
- - To explore nutritious food and drink menus, read health-related blogs, and access contact information.
+ - To explore nutritious food, smoothies and milkshake menus, read health-related blogs, and access contact information.

 ### Site Owner Goals